An identification system based on the explicit isomorphism problem: Introduction

-We will describe three protocols.
-They are all based on certain isomorphism problems.
-The first one is based on the explicit isomorphism problem.
-The second one relies on the difficulty of computing isomorphism between division algebras over number fields (this can be reduced to an instance of the explicit isomorphism problem but with a quadratic increase in the dimension of the algebra over $K$).
-The third one is based on the isomorphism problem of orders in central simple algebras.
-All these protocols are based on one-bit challenges.
-We also describe a protocol based on the problem of finding elements with prescribed minimal polynomials in a full matrix algebra given by structure constants.
-The advantage of this protocol is that it can give arbitrarily long challenges and thus can be turned into a digital signature scheme.
+We introduce new computational problems (e.g., the order isomorphism problem) which are naturally harder problems than the above discussed explicit isomorphism problem.
+The complexity of them is unclear at the moment but there is some evidence that due to their "integral" nature they are indeed harder.

 The paper is organized as follows.
-In the second section we summarize all known results which we will use later on.
-In the third section we give the detailed description of the protocols and prove their validity.
+In Section 2 we summarize all known results and computational assumptions which we will use later on.
+In Section 3 we give the detailed description of our protocol and provide security proofs.
+Finally, in Section 4 we give a toy example of the protocol described in Section 3.